Class Central is learner-supported. When you buy through links on our site, we may earn an affiliate commission.

 • Catch-Up and Final Quiz

-• This week gives you time to catch up and review, because we realize that the previous weeks include a great deal of challenging material.
+• This module gives you time to catch up and review, because we realize that the previous modules include a great deal of challenging material.
 It will also be provide enough time to take the final quiz as often as you want, with different questions each time.
 We explain the answers in each exam so that you can learn more and do better when you try the exam again.
 You may take the quiz as many times as you want in order to learn more and do better, with different questions each time.
 You will be able to retake the quiz three times every eight hours.
 You might not need to take more than one version of the exam if you do well enough on your first try.
 That is up to you.
 However many versions you take, we hope that all of the exams will provide additional learning experiences.

 Taught by